isacdaavid/ubas/README.md

 # schiz_wholebrain

-> A library to bride the gap between BIDS connectivity data and
+> A library to bridge the gap between BIDS connectivity data and
 > whole-brain simulation.

 in progress...